 The Private Networks feature is available for all Instance types in the Scaleway Ecosystem.
 It allows Instances within an availability zone to communicate safely in an isolated and secured network, inaccessible from the Internet.
 Private Networks are a LAN-like layer 2 Ethernet network.

 Each Instance assigned to a Private Network instantly gets a virtual network interface connected to the Private Network (without needing a reboot).
 You can think of this as a virtual version of the second network card installed in the Dedibox servers.
 This interface allows the Instance to reach other Instances in the same Private Network.

 Several private networks can be assigned to each Instance and you can configure the IP ranges of your choice to use them.
 All of this allows you to create complex networking scenarios and keep control of your data.

 Private Networks are also the first brick for creating a VPC, or Virtual Private Cloud.
-We currently have a number of new VPC features under development, including VPC Direct Connect and VPC Public Gateway.
+We currently have a number of new VPC features under development.
 For more information, see our Betas & Previews page.
 Take a look at our documentation to learn more about Private Networks.

 You could, for example, configure a Dedibox dedicated server as a load-balancing front end that forwards traffic through a VPN to virtual Instances which serve the requests of your users, allowing you to scale your application depending on the load.
-These virtual Instances can then communicate over the VPN with a database, running on a Bare Metal Cloud Server for performance and reliability.
+These virtual Instances can then communicate over the VPN with a database, running on an Elastic Metal Server for performance and reliability.
 Endless options are possible and can be realized using techniques such as a Wireguard VPN or using a GRE Tunnel.

 Whether you want to create secure networks between your Dedibox servers, your Instances or both, there is a solution for you.
 Do not hesitate to browse through our documentation using the links in this article to find out more about what you can do with Dedibox RPNs, Elements Private Networks and VPNs.